Achieving Meaningful Use

 CQI is a complex process, and these are just the basics.
 The Continuous Quality Improvement (CQI) Strategies to Optimize your Practice primer will help you learn more about CQI, the leading CQI strategies in health care, and how to choose a CQI strategy.

 For More Information

-For more information about CQI in rural health care settings, see the following resources.
+For more information about CQI in rural health care settings, see the following resource.